-Leslie is lecturer in law with a specialisation in Scots private law.
-Before joining Edinburgh Napier University, he taught property law, business law, delict, and trusts and succession at the University of Glasgow.
+Leslie is lecturer in law and Deputy Programme Leader for the LLB.
+Before joining Edinburgh Napier University, he taught property law, business law, delict, and trusts & succession at the University of Glasgow.
 For the academic year 2020/21, he is Module Leader for the Law of Succession & Trusts (LAW09123) and Corporate & Business Law (LAW08102).
-In previous years, he has also acted as Module Leader for Constitutional & Administrative Law (LAW07111) and Obligations 2 (LAW08119) and has contributed to the teaching of contract law in Obligations 1.
+In previous years, he has also acted as Module Leader for Constitutional & Administrative Law (LAW07111) and Obligations 2 (LAW08119) and has contributed to the teaching of Obligations 1 (LAW07110).

-Leslie received his LLB from the University of Edinburgh and also holds an MA (Hons.) in Greek, Latin and Ancient History and a PhD in Classics, both awarded by the University of Glasgow.
+Leslie received his LLB from the University of Edinburgh and also holds a First Class MA (Hons.) in Greek, Latin and Ancient History and a PhD in Classics, both awarded by the University of Glasgow.

 Leslie's main areas of research are in legal and intellectual history.
-His current research is focused on the 16th century Scottish legal writer Thomas Craig and the relationship between feudal legal thought in early modern Scotland and Continental legal humanism, with a particular focus on the influence of the French humanist lawyers Bodin and Hotman.
+His current research is focused on the 16th century Scottish legal writer Thomas Craig and the relationship between feudal-legal thought in early modern Scotland and Continental legal humanism, with a particular focus on the influence of the French humanist lawyers Bodin and Hotman.

-Subsidiary research interests include the early modern and mediaeval reception of Roman law; late antique Germanic law codes (esp. the Burgundian Code); the law of damages; property law; the concept of ownership in European thought, from antiquity to present; and the relationship between Latin antiquity and early modern Scottish law and legal thought.
+Subsidiary research interests include the early modern and mediaeval reception of Roman law; late antique Germanic law codes (esp. the Burgundian Code); the law of damages; trusts; property law; the concept of ownership in European thought, from antiquity to present; and the relationship between Latin antiquity and early modern Scottish law and legal thought.

 Currently, Leslie is engaged in a project to produce of a Latin edition with facing English translation of Thomas Craig's Jus feudale tribus libris comprehensum, the first comprehensive legal treatise ever produced in Scotland.
 The first volume (of a projected three) was published in 2017 by the Stair Society, Scotland's premier publisher of legal-historical source texts.
 Work is ongoing on the second volume.